 How is Too Much Protein Different in Dogs and Humans?

 In another study, scientists examined four dogs at the same stage of renal failure.
 The goal of the research was to find out if the dog's kidneys would adjust to diets with different amounts of proteins and electrolytes.

 They learned that the dogs were able to adjust their excretions based on the amount of protein in their diets.
-Simply put, they would just poop out the extra protein.
+In other words, they would just poop out the extra protein.

-And the varying protein levels did not affect their kidneys since it continued to function as it would, considering the stage of renal failure.
+And the varying protein levels did not affect their kidneys since they continued to function as they would, considering the stage of renal failure.
 However, they noticed that the dogs were not able to adjust to diets with minimal protein content.

 A reduced protein diet may have reduced the amount of urea in the blood, but it also reduced the Glomerular Filtration Rate and renal plasma flow.
 These changes were not positive changes.

-If your dog has renal problems, reducing the protein content in his or her diet will not likely help, nor is it likely to be the cause of kidney disease in your canine pal.
+If your dog has renal problems, reducing the protein content in their diet will not likely help, nor is it likely to be the cause of kidney disease in your canine pal.

 Other studies have been carried out, and they come to the conclusion that a protein-rich diet does not affect dogs.